-We are monitoring the situation very closely, and this Q&A is updated regularly.
-Please do not hesitate to consult the government website: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do
+We are monitoring the situation very closely, and this Q&A section is updated regularly.
+Please do not hesitate to consult the government website for more information: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do

-Given the current COVID-19 situation, what is planned by Dauphine, London Campus?
+Given the current COVID-19 situation, what is Dauphine, London Campus doing?

-The Task force we set up in April has worked hard and shared its recommendations with our Academic Board and with our Board of Directors.
+The Task force we set up in April has worked hard, sharing its recommendations with our Academic Board and with our Board of Directors.
 We are now pleased to share with you the five key principles that will guide our organisation next year:

 Following these guiding principles, our 2020-21 studies plan is based on Task force recommendations and best practice.
-It relies on a combination of physical and online classes:
+It relies on a combination of in-person and online classes: